vitorfebraga/vitorfebraga/README.md

 - 🔭 I’m currently working on Startups about Brain and Mental Health -[ MentalUnion ](https://mentalunion.com)
-- 🌱 I’m currently teaching more about Blockchain and Criptocoins [ Milionario com Criptomoedas ](https://www.milionariocomcriptomoedas.website/)
+- 🌱 I’m currently teaching more about Blockchain and Cryptocurrency [ Milionario com Criptomoedas ](https://www.milionariocomcriptomoedas.website/)